Josh Lowe's Dr. Energy Saver Blog

 The fan starts up slowly to depressurize your home.
 The fan is then turned up until the pressure reaches around 50 Pascals (simulating a 15 MPH wind on all sides of your home).
 Walk around the home with your Energy Consultant and have him use the infrared thermal imaging camera and the puff air current detector to see where air is entering your home.
 Most homes have leaks in areas other than windows, such as cracks between your floor and baseboards, recessed can lights, kitchen soffits (where wiring and piping above cabinets are usually located), and fireplaces.
 If you can put your hand near these spots, you can feel air rushing in!

 Your Energy Consultant will then read the airflow, measured in cubic feet per minute (CFM).
 A cubic foot of air is about the size of a basketball.
 He then inputs the result into a spreadsheet along with information about your home (e.g., square footage, # of bedrooms, height of ceiling) and the resulting number shows how leaky your home is.
-He will then work with you to create a prioritized list of solutions to solve these issues and help make your home more comfortable and energy efficient.
+He or she will then work with you to create a prioritized list of solutions to solve these issues and help make your home more comfortable and energy efficient.